bestblogever/semih.github.io/_posts/2020/2020-01-01-git-commands.md

 ```
 <br/>
 #### Starting a Project (Existing source locally)
-"git init" command is executed in the project folder and then its status is queried.
+"git init" command is executed in the project folder.
-First of all we see the untracked files. "git add ." command sends files to the staging area, commit them using "git commit" command and push them using "git push" command as well.
+First of all we see the untracked files. `git add .` command sends files to the staging area, commit them using "git commit" command and push them using "git push" command as well.

 ```shell
 project-folder $ git init